treeman/rqr/README.md

 Errors in the tutorial:
 * Bitwise repr of dec 16
 * Dark module coordinates have x and y swapped
+* Dark module is marked to be added in both module placement and format & version information sections.

 # TODO